 What Is Daniel Loeb's Net Worth?

 Daniel Loeb is an American hedge fund manager, investor, and philanthropist who has a net worth of $3.3 billion.
 Daniel Loeb is the chief executive and founder of the New York hedge fund Third Point LLC.
-As of December 2023, the company had a portfolio of $4 billion under management.
+In late 2023, the company had a portfolio of $4 billion under management.
 His key to success is to buy troubled companies, get rid of poor management, and bring them back to profitability.
 Daniel has worked for Lafer Equity Investors, Jefferies LLC, and Citigroup, and he started Third Point Management in 1995, borrowing just over $3 million from family and friends.
 He established the Daniel S. Loeb Family/Third Point Foundation, which is dedicated to "encouraging individuals to develop a personalized approach to engaging in life-long philanthropy."

 Early Life